 Broadly, there are two variations of the burn rate metric:

-- Gross Burn → The calculation of the gross burn only takes into account the total cash outflows for the period into consideration.
+- Gross Burn Rate → The calculation of the gross burn only takes into account the total cash outflows for the period.

-- Net Burn → In comparison, the net burn takes into account the cash sales generated – therefore, the outflows are net against the cash inflows from operations in the same time period.
+- Net Burn Rate → In contrast, the net burn takes into account the cash sales generated.
+Therefore, the outflows are net against the cash inflows from operations in the same time period.

-Why the Cash Burn Rate Matters for Startups
+Why Does the Burn Rate Matter for Startups?

-Furthermore, no investment firm wants to be the one attempting to “catch a falling knife” by investing in a high-risk start-up that will burn through the cash proceeds from the investment only to call it quits soon after.
+Further, no investment firm wants to attempt to “catch a falling knife” by investing in a high-risk start-up that will burn through the cash proceeds from the investment, only to call it quits soon after.

 By understanding the spending needs and liquidity position of the start-up, the financing requirements can be better grasped, which leads to better decision-making from the perspective of the investor(s).